eliekh05/eliekh05/README.md

 - 👋 Hi, I’m @eliekh05
 - 👀 I’m interested in LEGO and Technology
 - 🌱 I’m currently learning Python Artificial Intelligence with https://geekexpress.com
-- 📫 How to reach me https://linktr.ee/eliekh05
+- 📫 How to reach me https://linktr.ee/eliekh05 (all accounts that i have)

 <!---
 eliekh05/eliekh05 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.